Affiliate links on Android Authority may earn us a commission. Learn more.

 How to find and delete duplicate files

 Once you’ve installed CCleaner, open it.
-On Windows, on the welcome screen, click the Tools tab on the left side.
+On Windows, click the Tools tab on the left side of the welcome screen.
 When you’re on the Tools screen, click Duplicate Finder.
 On macOS, the Duplicate Finder is labeled Find duplicates on the welcome screen.
 Click the Find button next to it.

 On Windows, the Duplicate Finder will give you many options to fine-tune your search, which you can change as per your preference.
 The default settings are plenty good for basic duplicate file cleanup.
 Once you have configured your options, click the blue-colored Search button.
 CCleaner will search for duplicate files and populate the results.
 Click OK.